HL7/US-Core/source/pages/clinical-notes-guidance.md

 layout: default
 topofpage: true
 ---
-​This section provides implementers with important definitions and requirements and guidance to create, use, and share Clinical Notes.
+​This section provides implementers with important definitions, requirements, and guidance to create, use, and share Clinical Notes.

 {:.no_toc}